 The Cream dilution gene is responsible for the palomino, buckskin, smoky black, cremello, perlino and smoky cream coat colors.
-There are two alleles: CCr and C. CCr is semi-dominant and dilutes red to yellow in single dose (palominos, buckskins, smoky blacks) and to pale cream in double dose (cremellos, perlinos, smoky cream).
+There are two alleles: Cr and N. Cr is semi-dominant and dilutes red to yellow in single dose (palominos, buckskins, smoky blacks) and to pale cream in double dose (cremellos, perlinos, smoky cream).
 Cream dilution can have a very subtle effect on black pigment.
-C is recessive and does not dilute the base color.
+N is recessive and does not dilute the base color.

 Cream Dilution results are reported as:

 |N/N||No copies of Cream dilution detected.|

 |N/Cr||1 copy of Cream dilution detected.|

 |Cr/Cr||2 copies of Cream dilution detected|

 Note: The test offered by VGL is specific for a mutation in exon 2 of the MATP gene that is associated with Cream Dilution.
 Other dilution genes or mutations that may produce coat colors that phenotypically resemble cream will not be detected by the test.